Wrongful Death Claim Lawyers QLD

 Our wrongful death lawyers provide advice for the legal process and your rights.

-• Economic loss: lost wages and superannuation
+• Economic loss: lost income and superannuation

-• Medical and funeral expenses
+• Funeral expenses

 • Medical expenses

-Economic damages do not include the pain and suffering you might experience at this difficult time.
 Dependency claims also allow for punitive damages for lost services provided by the deceased to their dependents, including:

-• General housekeeping
+• General household expenses

 • House Upkeep